donnemartin/donnemartin.github.io/content/system-design-scaling-aws.md

 Solving this problem takes an iterative approach of: 1) **Benchmark/Load Test**, 2) **Profile** for bottlenecks 3) address bottlenecks while evaluating alternatives and trade-offs, and 4) repeat, which is good pattern for evolving basic designs to scalable designs.

 Unless you have a background in AWS or are applying for a position that requires AWS knowledge, AWS-specific details are not a requirement.
 However, **much of the principles discussed in this exercise can apply more generally outside of the AWS ecosystem.**

+#### We'll scope the problem to handle only the following use cases

+* **User** makes a read or write request
+    * **Service** does processing, stores user data, then returns the results
+* **Service** needs to evolve from serving a small amount of users to millions of users
+    * Discuss general scaling patterns as we evolve an architecture to handle a large number of users and requests
+* **Service** has high availability